|

 2005 - 30,574

-The above figures suggest that despite stricter drink driving laws introduced nationally in 1991, lower speed limits and tougher penalties, something happened in the early 1990s that reversed a previously steady decline in road trauma.
+The figures above suggest that despite stricter drink driving laws introduced nationally in 1991, lower speed limits and tougher penalties, something happened in the early 1990s that reversed a previously steady decline in road trauma.
 Was it population?
 Below are ATSB figures on seriously injured casualties per 100,000 population across Australia:

 1980 - 218.1